20hertz/boomtap-infra/README.md

 ### 2. Create an IAM user

 - In the console, switch to the new account
+- Create a Deployer policy (see examples in existing accounts)
 - Create an IAM user with programmatic access only
-- Give this user the Deployer permissions (see examples in existing accounts)
+- Give this user the Deployer permissions

 ### 3. Delegate domains across AWS accounts